 Section 1.
 The purpose of this corporation is to promote and popularize astronomy and related disciplines.

 Section 2.
 No person shall use the tangible or intangible property, endorsements, or any publication of the Corporation for any purpose other than corporate business.

-Article Three: Officers, Directors, Parliamentarian and Shop Foreman
+Article Three: Officers, Directors, Parliamentarian and Other Appointed Roles

 Section 1.
 The Officers of the Corporation shall consist of a President, Vice President, Secretary, and Treasurer.
 The offices of the Secretary and Treasurer may be filled by the same person simultaneously.